 - UMBC Gmail – For tips on how to keep your inbox managed, read about DoIT’s own Chief Information Officer, Jack Suess, and how he manages Gmail.
-DoIT also has extensive FAQs on Gmail as well found here
+More info.

 - Blackboard – see all your courses as well as check your grades.
 If you don’t see your course in blackboard, you can check out the Blackboard FAQ here.

 - Google Drive – central hub for all your Google Docs, Google Slides, and Google Sheets.
 You can use Docs, Slides, and Sheets to collaborate with anyone by easily sharing the file with anyone.
 More info.

 - Microsoft Office 365 – available to all students, faculty and staff which includes both the web apps and downloaded programs.
 You’ll get 1 Terabyte of storage with Onedrive with Microsoft Office.
 More info.